 She works as a freelance graphic designer at the Atelier Mirabella-Morganti in Zurich, mainly for clients from the cultural and educational sectors.
 She teaches in the Department of Design at Zurich University of the Arts and works there in the Graphic Design Collection of the Museum für Gestaltung.
 She has been studying for her master’s in Design Research at Bern University of the Arts since 2017.

 Starting in 2001 she was a partner in the studio «Prill Vieceli Cremers», formerly «Prill&Vieceli», and realised commissions in the cultural sector as well as self-initiated book projects such as «MONEY» (2015) and «Under the Radar – Underground Zines and Self-Publications 1965–1975» (2017).
 She founded her own studio in 2018 and has collaborated with various artists, designers, and networks.
 Prill teaches at universities in Switzerland and abroad.
 She was a professor of Communication Design at Karlsruhe University of Art and Design and since 2010 has been a professor of typography at the University of the Arts Bremen, where she is in charge of the Archive of Independent Publishing.

 Studies at the School of Visual Combinations, MA Studio Integrated Design, University of the Arts Bremen.

-develops projects in various media to negotiate the evolving relationship between art, architecture and media society.
-She founded the collective m-a-u-s-e-r (together with Mona Mahall), which exhibits and publishes internationally.
+Develops projects in various media to negotiate the evolving relationship between art, architecture, and media society.
+She founded the collective m-a-u-s-e-r (with Mona Mahall), which exhibits and publishes internationally.
 She is editor of Junk Jet (since 2007), an independent magazine for art, architecture, and media.
-Asli Serbest works as a professor at the HfK Bremen.
+Serbest works as a professor at the University of the Arts Bremen.

 Studio Harris Blondman